trustedanalytics-ng/platform-tests/README.md

 ### Requirements
 * Recommended OS - Ubuntu 14, Centos 7
-* access to the Web (several tests rely on Web resources) - not necessarily needed for smoke tests (see below)
+* access to the Web (several tests rely on Web resources)
 * key `key.dat` to decrypt repository secrets (ask repository owner) - not needed for smoke tests